githubhehexd123/weeb-emotes-blacklist/README.md

 # Instructions

-Click on "copy raw contents", paste on any line of BTTV blacklisted words (or other twitch extension with a blacklist), enjoy.
+Click on "copy raw contents", then paste on any line on BTTV blacklisted words (or other twitch extension with a blacklist), enjoy.